If your dog is running away from you all of a sudden without any clear reason, it is important to investigate why is he doing this.

-Let us look at each of these causes for behavioral change in a little more depth.
+Let us look at each of the potential causes for behavioral change in a little more depth.

-Your Dog is Running From You Because They Want to Play
+Dog Running Away Because They Want To Play

 You can address this situation in one of two ways if you are in a safe, confined area –